Skip to content

 The word "Imbolc" itself seems to descend from the phrase "in the belly," referring to pregnant ewes ready to give birth to their lambs.
 It was a make-or-break season for the herding and ranching lifestyle, where a poor showing among your ewes could spell catastrophe for your entire tribe's fortunes for the year.
 Because of this, Imbolc was one of the most important days of the Celtic calendar, and making sure that Brigid was watching over you was essential to survival.

-As many features of pre-Christian Celtic myth have, Brigid and Imbolc have survived into modern times, albeit with some changes.
-In the history of Imbolc, it is commonly accepted that the goddess Brigid is the inspiration of Saint Brigid of Kildare, one of Ireland's patron saints.
 Similar to her pagan forebear, Saint Brigid is the patroness of newborns, midwives, dairy maids, and cattle, all of which fall squarely under the Brigantine role as protector of the lambing season.
-Ironically, the historical Saint Brigid is said to have been born in Ireland around the same time the Anglo-Saxons were invading Britain and introducing their own winter holidays.
+The historical Saint Brigid is said to have been born in Ireland around the same time the Anglo-Saxons were invading Britain and introducing their own winter holidays.

 Imbolc survives today as Saint Brigid's Day, a feast day for many Irish Catholics, and coincides with Candlemas, an ancient Greek celebration of the return of spring.
 It even inspires Groundhog Day, in a roundabout way: the emergence of a groundhog from the earth as a symbol of spring is symbolic of the Earth being seen as our mother, with her blessings coming from within her, an analogy to many facets of motherhood.